HMAS Sydney (D48): Australian waters

 On her return to Sydney at the end of August, the cruiser joined the troopships Queen Mary and Queen Elizabeth during the first leg of their voyage (Anzac convoy US 12A), escorting them until rendezvousing with Canberra in the Great Australian Bight.
 Sydney then sailed to Melbourne, and remained until 19 September, during which her camouflage was repainted in a new pattern.
 The cruiser then escorted the four-ship Anzac convoy US 12B to Fremantle: heavy seas while crossing the Great Australian Bight caused "A" turret to become jammed on a port facing.
 This was repaired in Fremantle, and the convoy proceeded to Sunda Strait, where Sydney handed the merchant ships over to the British cruisers and Danae on 3 October and set course for Fremantle.
 On the night of 5–6 October, a mysterious ship that responded to challenge signals near Rottnest Island then disappeared led the Naval Officer in Charge Fremantle to believe that the approaches to the harbour had been mined.
 Sydney was diverted to intercept Queen Mary before the troopship reached Fremantle, and ordered to remain with her until a channel was swept and found free of mines.
-After reaching port on 7 October, Sydney officially assumed patrol and escort duties in Western Australian waters.
+After reaching port on 7 October, Sydney assumed patrol and escort duties in Western Australian waters.

 The next few weeks were uneventful for Sydney, and between 18 and 29 October, the cruiser visited Geraldton and Bunbury.
 On 2 November, the Australian cruiser sailed to meet Zealandia off Albany.
 The troopship was on a second troop transport run to Singapore; delivering the 8th Division.
 The two ships returned to Fremantle, and on 11 November, they departed for Sunda Strait.
 Zealandia was handed over on 17 November to for the next leg, and the Australian cruiser turned for home: she was scheduled to arrive in Fremantle late on 20 November.